 Areas of counselling I deal with

-Fees will be discussed during the initial assessment.
+Fees will be discussed over the phone, or during the initial assessment.

 I work both long term and short term which means I can either see you over many months or years, exploring issues in greater depth, or over a shorter period of time (12 weeks) with an end date set from the start and a particular goal in mind.